-In its 2006 progress report to the AMC, RACS outlined plans for a new Surgical Education and Training (SET) program to be phased in from 2008.
-The AMC decided SET was a major change to the accredited education and training program of RACS, and therefore the plans for the SET program required a review by an AMC accreditation team before its introduction.
+In its 2006 monitoring submissions to the AMC, RACS outlined plans for a new Surgical Education and Training (SET) program to be phased in from 2008.
+The AMC decided SET was a material change to the accredited education and training programs of RACS, and therefore the plans for the SET program required a review by an AMC accreditation team before its introduction.
 An AMC assessment of the College's plans was completed in July 2007 and the SET program and continuing professional development program was granted accreditation until December 2011, subject to a satisfactory report responding to recommendations in the accreditation report related to implementation activities for the SET program.
-The assessment of the College's report was to include a follow up visit by an AMC review team.
+The assessment of the College's report was to include a follow-up visit by an AMC review team.
 In 2008, the AMC conducted the follow-up visit and confirmed accreditation to December 2011.

-In 2011, the College submitted its comprehensive report for extension of accreditation.
+In 2011, the College submitted an accreditation extension submission.
 The AMC found that the College met the standards, and extended the accreditation of the College for six years until December 2017, taking accreditation to the full period of ten years.

 In 2017, an AMC team completed a reaccreditation assessment of the specialist medical programs and continuing professional development programs of the Royal Australasian College of Surgeons, which lead to the award of fellowship of RACS.
+Based on this assessment, the AMC found that the College's programs substantially met the accreditation standards and granted accreditation with conditions until 31 March 2022.
+There were 35 conditions set on accreditation that the College was required to satisfy on agreed timelines.
+In making this decision, AMC Directors agreed to a follow-up accreditation assessment before the end of the accreditation period.